 Key Performance Parameters (KPP) Validation

-All KPPs and KSA’s are validated by the Joint Requirement Oversight Council (JROC).
+All KPPs and Key System Attributes (KSA) are validated by the Joint Requirement Oversight Council (JROC).
 Advances in technology or changes to system goals may result in changes to the KPP and KSA threshold and objective values, which will have to be validated by the JROC again.
 Below is the list of mandatory KPP that every system shall have according to the JCIDS Manual – Enclosure B (Appendix A).